903.8 freeway and expressway guide signs

 Destination signs with arrows at ramp terminals are not to contain distances.

 Standard.
 The last, or in some cases the third line, shall be the next control city, or the control city used consistently throughout the route.
-If the intersecting road of freeway in an urban area is a state-maintained route, the appropriate route shield shall be used in addition to the street name or control communities displayed.
+If the intersecting road of a freeway in an urban area is a state-maintained route, the appropriate route shield shall be used in addition to the street name or control communities displayed.

-Destination signs shall not be used on roadways, which provide interchange sequence signing.
+Destination signs shall not be used on roadways which provide interchange sequence signing.

 If used, Advance Destination signs shall be located a minimum of 200 ft. before an intersection or any ramp terminal.
-For three line signs, the destination going straight shall be listed first, with the arrow to the extreme left of the sign.
+For three-line signs, the destination going straight shall be listed first, with the arrow to the extreme left of the sign.
 The destination left shall be next with the arrow to the extreme left, and the third line with the destination right, with the arrow to the extreme right.
-The same order shall be used for two line destination signs.
+The same order shall be used for two-line destination signs.